 If you’re looking for Beats-level bass and then some, crank that slider all the way up.
 On the other hand, mids suffer from the overbearing bass notes in most cases.

 This can be heard throughout the song Patient is the Night by The Blasting Company where the bassline basically overpowers the soft strumming of the guitar in the background.
 You can barely hear the chords as the lack of clarity and the overemphasized bass seemingly puts them far in the background.
-This pattern is true in most songs that I listened to, and while the high notes also seems to have a decent emphasis on them I didn’t find anything spectacular about them.
+This pattern is true in most songs that I listened to, and while the high notes also seem to have a decent emphasis on them I didn’t find anything spectacular about them.

 Disclosure: We may receive affiliate compensation in connection with your purchase of products via links on this page.
 Even though we may receive compensation, we always give our honest opinions, findings, beliefs, or experiences on each product.
 See our ethics policy for more details.